Venallanaj/ProjectOliveone/README.md

-# ProjectOliveone I have used HTML, CSS, JAVASCRIPT
+# ProjectOliveone I have used HTML, CSS, Sass JAVASCRIPT